pratikshyadash2410/pratikshyadash2410/README.md

 > Seven business questions on 100K+ Brazilian marketplace orders, then an app that lets anyone ask the same kind of question without writing SQL.

-- Answered revenue, customer-behaviour, seller-performance and delivery questions in SQL using joins, CTEs, window functions and `CASE`, then reported them in Tableau across sales, customers, products and logistics.
+- Answered revenue, customer behaviour, seller performance and delivery questions in SQL using joins, CTEs, window functions and `CASE`, then reported them in Tableau across sales, customers, products and logistics.
-- Built a Streamlit app where a plain-English question returns the generated SQL, the result table, a chart chosen from the shape of the result (KPI, line, pie, bar or scatter), and a short written takeaway.
+- Built a Streamlit app where a plain english question returns the generated SQL, the result table, a chart chosen from the shape of the result (KPI, line, pie, bar or scatter), and a short written takeaway.
 - Restricted execution to `SELECT` only, so no prompt can talk the model into running a `DROP TABLE`.
 - Date grouping worked locally but broke once deployed — SQLite's `strftime()` behaved differently on the server — so I stopped computing dates at query time and pre-compute them when the database is built instead.
 Written up in the repo.